 I have interestingly found with many of my athletes that this predatory zone is sometimes inversely related to actual experience and knowledge of the sport.
 Sometimes when there is less knowledge or skill present, and athlete will actually enter a battle with more confidence and abandon of a predator than a seasoned athlete that now questions himself.

+Many athletes go into such detail that their thinking becomes paralysis by analysis.
 The mental predator must remember to keep things simple and in perspective.
 No attack by the shark or the lion is ever bigger in their mind than any other.
 We as athletes often make the mistake that an event is too important.
 This self increased pressure on an event again adds to indecision, stress and opens the door for an opportunity for defeat.

 The shark and the lion’s motive for victory is a simple one: survival.
 The knowledge of the true meaning behind what you do is critical to not only high level performance, but also fulfillment.
 As an mental predator, it is essential that you know exactly why you are competing.
 There is no reason that is any more important than any other, you just need to know it.
 It is the core of who you are and what you do in sport.
 Without this knowledge, preparation will surely suffer, and eventually the quest will be all too easy to give up when the road suddenly gets rough.

-“being in the zone?"
+I have heard other athletes call what I am talking about here as “being in the zone?"
 This predatory zone can be seen as letting the subconscious take over and lead you to supernatural performance.
 This zone is for real, and the ability to get there can be learned.
 The first step on the trip to the zone is the removal of doubts and fears while letting performance happen.

 The shark and the lion are both going to age.
 As this occurs with the mental predator, he must be ready to adapt and overcome.
 With age, certain physical attributes are going to disappear.
 Great predators will figure out a way to maximize their current gifts and continue to be successful.

+There are many top MMA athletes out there today that are what I would consider pure predators.
+Somewhere deep in their minds they know that victory is critical to the survival as who they are.
 Their confidence has allowed them to remove fear.
 In this state, they are relaxed and prepared to dominate their prey.
 Beware of this athlete as an opponent.
 Unless you are equally relaxed and prepared to engage in a war, he may be currently at a different mental level.

 Here is my quick list of 10 ways to increase your chances of becoming a mental predator: